aymenhamrouni/aymenhamrouni.github.io/_pages/about.md

 <li>2021.02.
 Our paper “Low-Complexity Recruitment for Collaborative Mobile Crowdsourcing Using Graph Neural Networks”  was accepted for publication in  IEEE Internet-of-Things (IoT)!</li>
 <li>  2020.11.
 I have been promoted to a Research Scholar with the School of Systems and Enterprises at Stevens Institute of Technology</li>
 <li>2020.10.
 Our paper “An Evolutionary Algorithm for Collaborative Mobile Crowdsourcing Recruitment in Socially Connected IoT Systems”  was accepted for publication in  the 2020 IEEE Global Conference on Artificial Intelligence and Internet of Things (GCAIoT)!</li>
 <li>2020.09.
-Reviewer for IEEE Access, IEEE Transactions on Computational Social Systems</li>
-<li>2020.09.
 Our paper “Optimal Team Recruitment Strategies for Collaborative Mobile Crowdsourcing Systems”  was accepted for publication at  2020 IEEE Technology & Engineering Management Conference (TEMSCON)!</li>
 <li>2020.09.
 Our paper “A Trustworthy Recruitment Process for Spatial Mobile Crowdsourcing in Large-scale Social IoT”  was accepted for publication at  2020 IEEE Technology & Engineering Management Conference (TEMSCON)!</li>
 <li>2020.07.
 Our paper “Many-to-Many Recruitment and Scheduling in Spatial Mobile Crowdsourcing”  was accepted for publication in  IEEE Access!</li>
 <li>2020.04.
 Our paper “A Spatial Mobile Crowdsourcing Framework for Event Reporting”  was accepted for publication in  IEEE Transactions on Computational Social Systems!</li>
 <li>  2020.03.
-I have been assigned as a Research Engineer with the School of Systems and Enterprises at Stevens Institute of Technology</li>
+I have been re-assigned as a Research Scholar with the School of Systems and Enterprises at Stevens Institute of Technology</li>
 <li><strong>  2020.01.
 Graduated from Higher School of Communication of Tunis (SUP'COM) with a Diplome D'ingenieur (B.Eng) with summa cum laude.
 I have also received the best dissertation award from SUP'COM.
 Thanks a lot to my supervisors: Dr. Hakim Ghazzai, and Prof. Mounir Frikha</strong></li>
 <li>2019.09.
-Reviewer for IEEE International Midwest Symposium on Circuits and Systems</li>
-<li>2019.09.
 Our paper “A Stochastic Team Formation Approach for Collaborative Mobile Crowdsourcing”  was accepted for publication in  2019 31st International Conference on Microelectronics (ICM)!</li>
 <li>2019.06.
 Our paper “A Photo-Based Mobile Crowdsourcing Framework for Event Reporting”  was accepted for publication in  2019 IEEE 62nd International Midwest Symposium on Circuits and Systems (MWSCAS'19)!</li>
 <li>2019.02.
-I have accepted an internship position at Stevens Institute of Technology, Hoboken, NJ, USA in the systems engineering department!</li>
+I started a new role as a Research Intern at Stevens Institute of Technology, Hoboken, NJ, USA in the Systems Engineering Department!</li>
 <li><strong>2016.09.
 I have received an excellence scholarship to pursue my engineering studies at the prestigious Higher School of Communication of Tunis (SUP'COM)! </strong></li>
 <li>2016.02.
 I have successfully passed the national entrance examination for admission to graduate training for engineers in Tunisia.
 I was ranked 99 nationwide among ~ 1700 total test takers.
 May the future be brighter! </li>